joohyeon/ctakes-installation/README.md

-# cTAKES/YTEX installation instruction on Windows
+# cTAKES/YTEX installation instruction on Windows and MsSQL

+I had a couple of problems installing cTAKES and YTEX on Windows.
+This helps tacking what problems I had to face and to tweak them to successfully run the cTAKES and YTEX application.
+First goal is to install an cTAKES excutable file and run a couple of samples and check outputs.
+Next goal is to run cTAKES from the source code.
+My goal is to make some improvement of cTAKES algorithms and to develop a wrapper to run cTAKES the way I need to.

-First step before reading this instruction I would recommed to read instruction on official cTAKES website  (https://cwiki.apache.org/confluence/display/CTAKES/cTAKES+4.0+User+Install+Guide).
-I had a problem installing cTAKES/YTEX so decided to write brief tips how I installed successfully.
+If you are installing this NLP tool first time, than I would recommed to read the original instruction on official cTAKES website  (https://cwiki.apache.org/confluence/display/CTAKES/cTAKES+4.0+User+Install+Guide).

-1. Donwload cTAKES and UMLS reousrces
+## 1. Donwload cTAKES and UMLS reousrces

 Download cTAKES from http://ctakes.apache.org/downloads.cgi User Installation: Windows - apache-ctakes-4.0.0-bin.zip
 UMLS Dictionary: All Versions - ctakes-resources-4.0-bin.zip

+If you are interested in looking into its source code, you can also download the source code - apache-ctaeks-4.0.0-src.zip.

 Once downladed two files, decompress the two zip files then you will see two folders 1) apache-ctakes-4.0.0 and 2) resources.

-Copy all files under apache-ctakes-4.0.0 (no need to have apache-ctakes-4.0.0 folder itself) and also copy the resources folder to your ctakes hoome directory ex.)
-C:\cTAKES.
-You will notice that there are the same file names so while copying files you just need to overwrite all files. ctakes-resources-4.0 has more rich UMLS data than the basic cTAKES tool.
+Now, just copy the resource files to apache-ctakes-4.0.0 folder.
+You will also see the resources folder under the apache-ctakes-4.0.0, but don't worry.
+You can overwrite files.
+The UMLS resource contains umls2011ab, rxnrom, orange_book, etc. that allow us to retreive more comprehensive results from cTAKES.

+### Quick check
+You are done installing the cTAKES.
+Here is a aimple test you can do whether cTAKES is working or not.
+'''
+bin\runctakesCVD.bat
+CAS Visual Debugger (CVD) will popup.
+Then click Run > Load AE in the menu.
+You need to load an analysis engine first.
+Select AggregatePlaintextProcessor.xml under desc\ctakes-clinical-pipeline\desc\anaysis_engine.
+Then copy and paste "Dr. Nutritious Medical Nutrition Therapy for Hyperlipidemia Referral from: Julie Tester, RD, LD, CNSD Phone contact: (555) 555-1212 Height: 144 cm Current Weight: 45 kg Date of current weight: 02-29-2001 Admit Weight: 53 kg BMI: 18 kg/m2 Diet: General Daily Calorie needs (kcals): 1500 calories, assessed as HB + 20% for activity.
+Daily Protein needs: 40 grams, assessed as 1.0 g/kg.
+Pt has been on a 3-day calorie count and has had an average intake of 1100 calories.
+She was instructed to drink 2-3 cans of liquid supplement to help promote weight gain.
+She agrees with the plan and has my number for further assessment.
+May want a Resting Metabolic Rate as well.
+She takes an aspirin a day for knee pain." in the Text field. (from cTAKES User Guide website)

+Then click Run > Run AggregatePlaintextProcessor in the menu.
+This is disabled if you haven't load AE module.
+'''

+You shoudl be able to process the document, and able see results on the Analysis Results (attach a pic).
+If you have a problem of running this example, you need to check if Java is installed.

-2. Set cTAKES Home Directory:
+## 2. Set cTAKES Home Directory:

+You need to set cTAKES home directory.
+You can just use the path where unzipped the file or have a new path where you can easily reference like D:\cTAKES.

 Let's set a cTAKES Home Directory on Windows environment.
 I typically use short cut "window button" + "Pause" to System in Control pannel, or you can open control panel then click System.
 Then you click "Advanced system settings" -> "Environment Variables" -> Add "CTAKE_HOME" in User variable, and your home directory ex.)
 C:\cTAKES in Value column.